lucaslaurent04/aru/README.md

   - **sapu-stats** to retain log history and track instances statistics
   - **seru-admin** to manage the whole ecosystem of b2, backups and stats hosts

+## Important Note

+The aru repository must be placed in the `/root` folder of your server.

 ## Network architecture

 ![](doc/network-architecture.drawio.png)